memespring/wiki-platformland-content/india.md

 A nationwide and economy-wide payments system.
 Users can send of request money using different identifiders (Aadhaaar number, phone number, bank acount or 'virtual payment address')

 ### Digilocker

+[DigiLocker](https://digilocker.gov.in) personal data store for signed documents / digital proofs.
+It's operated by the Ministry of Electronics & Information Technology.
+It uses Aadhaar for certifying government documents (although it is possible to use DigiLocker without linking it to an Aadhaar account.

+[It is possible to add a digital driving licence to DigiLocker](https://indianexpress.com/article/what-is/digilocker-indian-railways-id-proof-aadhaar-card-driving-licence-upload-documents-5246808/).
+Driving licences and Aadhaar accounts in DigiLocker can be used as valid idenetity docuemmtns for travelling on India Railways.

 ### eSign